csgf/csgf/training-materials/docs/index.rst

 .. _envar-docs:
 .. toctree::
    :maxdepth: 2
    :caption: Installation and configuration of the development environment

-   development-enviroment